Week of 2/1/26: Sent to Reconcile

 2 | Daily Reading Rhythm

-This doctrine reshapes community life: forgiveness replaces revenge, humility replaces pride and unity replaces division.
+This doctrine reshapes community life: forgiveness replaces revenge, humility replaces pride, and unity replaces division.

 Ask God: “Who needs to experience Your grace through me this week?”